sghaskell/maps-plus/README.md

 # Google Street View Companion Visualization
 Maps+ comes bundled with the new Google Street View visualization.
 Use this visualization as a drill-down target when clicking on a marker.
 See the `Google Street View Drilldown` example dashboard in the app for detailed usage.

-# i18n Internationalization
-Support for localizing the modal displayed when expanding a cluster beyond the [cluster warning size](#cluster-warning-size).
-The current languages are `English (US)` and `Japanese`.
-If you need support for a new language please create an issue within the project and we can collaborate on getting it added.
-Since I only speak and write English, I'll defer to the broader community to provide translations.

 ### Pre-requisites
 The Google Street View visualization requires an API key.
 Log in to the [Google Cloud Console](https://console.cloud.google.com/) to enable the `Maps JavaScript API`,`Street View API` and [generate an API key](https://cloud.google.com/docs/authentication/api-keys).